exotica-jewelry/multietch-dev/content/how-to-use/welding/index.md

 {{< img src="welding_Firefly-Bicycles.jpg" alt="" caption="A welder using Multi-Etch to prepare a titanium bicycle frame, courtesy Firefly Bicycles." align="right" >}}

-Multi-Etch can be used to prepare titanium and other metals for welding.
+Multi-Etch can be used to prepare titanium for welding.

 It’s a good idea to test using scrap material of the pieces that will be welded so you can determine your exact etching time.

 ### Using heated Multi-Etch

-We recommend using Multi-Etch heated to 150°F, as it works much faster than room-temperature solution.
+We recommend using Multi-Etch heated to 150&#8211;160°F, as it works much faster than room-temperature solution.

 {{< point "Read our setup and basic step-by-step instructions for using Multi-Etch" "/" "How to use heated Multi‑Etch" >}}